3.1. WGCNA Identified Clinically Significant Modules

 3.2.
 Screening Collagen Genes

 401 genes in the yellow module were submitted to DAVID website to enrich their potential functions.
 The results showed enriched BP (Supplementary figure 1A) was mainly focused on extracellular matrix (ECM) organization, cell adhesion, collagen fibril organization, angiogenesis, leukocyte migration, and single organismal cell-cell adhesion.
 MF (Supplementary figure 1B) mainly concentrated on ECM structural constituent, the binding of biomolecules (including protein, platelet−derived growth factor, integrin, and collagen), along with cadherin binding involved in cell-cell adhesion.
 With regards to CC (Supplementary figure 1C), a variety of enrichments were mainly involved in extracellular exosome, extracellular matrix, focal adhesion, and so on.
-The results of KEGG enrichment analysis (Supplementary figure 1D) indicated that the tumor-associated pathways in the yellow module were closely associated with ECM-receptor interaction, focal adhesion, protein processing in endoplasmic reticulum, and PI3K-Akt signaling pathway.
+The results of KEGG enrichment analysis (Supplementary figure 1D) indicated that the tumor-associated pathways in the yellow module were closely associated with ECM-receptor interaction, focal adhesion, protein processing in the endoplasmic reticulum, and PI3K-Akt signaling pathway.
 Based on these results, we hypothesized that genes correlated with the ECM-receptor interaction signal pathway may play an important role in the glioma progression.

-We then imported the weighted co-expression networks of the yellow module to Cytoscape followed by screening the candidate hub genes, which are key notes in the interactive network.
-A total of four calculation methods including Degree, Edge percolated component (EPC), Closeness, and Radiality in cytoHubba application were employed in selecting hub genes, which were intersection of the top 20 genes determined by these algorithms (Table 1).
+We then imported the weighted co-expression networks of the yellow module to Cytoscape followed by screening the candidate hub genes, which are keynotes in the interactive network.
+A total of four calculation methods, including Degree, Edge percolated component (EPC), Closeness, and Radiality in cytoHubba application were employed in selecting hub genes, which were the intersection of the top 20 genes determined by these algorithms (Table 1).
 Eventually, 6 collagen genes (COL1A1, COL1A2, COL3A1, COL4A1, COL4A2, and COL5A2) in a family were identified as the candidate key genes for further verification.
 And the weighted co-expression network of these genes interacting within the module was visualized (Supplementary figure 1E).